-4 – Snug the plug down and give it a little tighten..
+4 – Snug the plug down and give it a little tightening.
 Not too tight!
 Don’t fit the plug wire just yet.

 Some gas tanks will have a filter mesh screen at the bottom.
-You may have to remove the tank to clean, depending how bad it is.
+You may have to remove the tank to clean, depending on how bad it is.

 6 – Remove & replace the air filter.
 Clean the air box being careful not to allow dirt into the carburetor.